Are your making efforts to build your online reputation?

 Once the exit formalities were over, they took to social media to speak negatively about this incident.
 Soon, it became a hot topic and was being discussed everywhere.
 Soon, the brand image of the company was in serious jeopardy.

-Sam spoke with a digital marketing agency that was an expert in handling online reputation related matters.
+Sam spoke with a digital marketing agency that was an expert in handling online reputation-related matters.
 The agency swung into action immediately.

 Once the concerns of the people discussing the issue in a frenzied way were responded to with the correct picture from the company’s point of view, slowly people understood the reasons for the sudden transfers.
 Slowly, the matter was put to rest, without causing any serious damage to the company’s reputation.

 Have you also heard about a similar incident?
-Whether you are a company or a personal brand, you need to guard your reputation with utmost care.
+Whether you are a company or a personal brand, you need to build your reputation with utmost care.
 With the Internet becoming a part of everyone’s life today, there is a chance that already, or sometime in the future, you will become a topic of discussion for many people, not always in a positive way.

 Steps to build your online reputation